GHOST-Aram/friendly-docs/venues/docs/[id]/put.md

 ### Response

 A successful response from this endpoint has the status code of `200`.
-If the document to be updated does not exist, a new document is created and a response with status code of `201` is sent.
 The URL of the created item is in the `Location` header of the response object in the format `/venues/<venue._id`>.
 The response body contains updated venue document.
 The following is an example of the JSON payload contained in the response body.

 ```json
 {